 Take ikon, we have been voted by Clutch and The Manifest as one of the top 15 branding agencies in London and worked with global brands like Westfield, Porsche, Oakley and F1.
 That to start speaks volumes.

-Choosing an agency should come down to credentials and the calibre of past clients.
+Choosing a boutique creative agency should come down to credentials and the calibre of past clients.
 The standard acceptable by a local business compared with a global brand are worlds apart.

 There is nowhere to hide when your ideas and work need to convince marketing managers and CMO’s of global brands the work is to a standard they are happy with.